H3llKa1ser/B00t2R00t/Kubernetes Penetration Testing/Kubectl.md

 #### Lateral movement into other workloads
 #### Gain access to the Kubernetes nodes

-## Note: If the user is in the microk8s group, we can issue kubectl commands with the microk8s.kubectl pretext.
+## Note: If the user is in the microk8s group, we can issue kubectl commands with the microk8s.kubectl or "k0s kubectl" pretext.

 ### Example commands: